dimitar-j/CS50-WebDev/README.md

 # About
-Harvard CS50 Web Dev course projects.
+Harvard CS50 Web Dev projects.
 Written using HTML/CSS, JavaScript, and Python (Django) for backend.

 # Overview
 ### Project 0 - Google Search